platformsh/platformsh-docs/src/development/ssh.md

 Don't panic!
 It's an issue which can happen for the following reasons:

 -   Your environment is inactive
--   You haven't rebuilt (git push) your environment since adding the new public key
+-   You haven't rebuilt (i.e. `git push`) your environment since adding the new public key
 -   You didn't upload your public key to your user profile
 -   Your SSH private key has not been added into your ssh-agent